nibin-joseph05/classmate/README.md

 └── year: number (1–5)

 🧪 How to Add Test Data
-Method 1: Through the App
+Method 1: Using the App

-Log in as admin
+Login as Admin

-Open Add Student
+Go to Add Student

-Enter sample data:
+Enter sample data such as:

 First Name: John
 Last Name: Doe